 It’s actually more impractical to bring kids to an RV park or developed campground.
 This is because many other RVers see them as a nuisance.
 As a result, RV parks have more rules on child supervision and quiet hours.
 RVers often complain about other RVers with kids.

 Boondocking Offers Fewer Opportunities to Get Into Trouble

-Boondocking on open, public lands offers children fewer opportunities to get into trouble.
-There are fewer people around.
-There are fewer girls and boys to flirt with.
+Because there are fewer people around, fewer girls and boys to flirt with, fewer neighbors to anger, boondocking kids tend to stay close to their parents.
 Many boondocking sites don’t even have cellphone signal.
 Instead, boondocking forces parents and children to interact more, just like the old days.